LDN (song): Music videos

-The second video is produced to be more in line with the song's words, particularly "When you look with your eyes, everything seems nice, but if you look twice, you can see it's all lies".
+The second video, directed by Nima Nourizadeh, who would later work with Allen again for the music videos for the follow-up single "Littlest Things" and the Mark Ronson collaboration "Oh My God" is produced to be more in line with the song's words, particularly "When you look with your eyes, everything seems nice, but if you look twice, you can see it's all lies".
 It opens with Allen in a record store called Tough Grade, which is a play on Rough Trade, a record shop in London at Talbot Road and Portobello Road.
 She asks the manager for an eclectic piece of music – "punky electronica...kind of grime...kind of like...new-wave grime...but kind of maybe like more broken beats, but kinda dubby broken beats...but a lil bit kind of soulful....but kind of drum'n'bassy, but kinda more broken drum'n'bass like more broken beats, but break beat kind of broken drum'n'bass.
 Kind of...Do you know what I mean?".
 The song playing in the background is Allen's track "Friend of Mine", taken from her debut album, "Alright, Still".
 Allen receives a phone call, from someone assumed to be her boyfriend, and arranges to meet him.
 She walks out of the shop and walks through the centre of London.
 While she walks through the street, she leaves a glowing trail of light behind her, in Technicolor-like hues, and the town's atmosphere looks pleasant, fun and happy – however, as Allen moves forward the "reality" kicks in, as the scenery behind the hue transforms in sharp contrast in what it had been before, portraying litter, homelessness and violent crime in London, and the technicolour is washed out – for example, a magician's wand becomes a rusted nail, three gold coins turn into dog feces and a red sweet on the ground becomes a still-smoking cigarette butt.
 The video ends with Allen receiving another phone call; her boyfriend has decided not to come.
 Angry and unhappy, she storms away, and the vivid colour disappears to reveal the duller, more depressing reality of her surroundings.